-- Services shall support the POST method for creating resources.
-If the resource does not offer anything to be created, a status code 405 shall be returned. - Services shall support POST operations on a URL that references a Resource Collection instance. - Services shall support POST operations on a URL that references an Action (see Actions (POST)). - The POST operation shall not be idempotent.
+Services shall support the POST method for creating resources.
+If the resource does not offer anything to be created, a status code 405 shall be returned.

+- Services shall support POST operations on a URL that references a Resource Collection instance. - Services shall support POST operations on a URL that references an Action (see Actions (POST)). - The POST operation shall not be idempotent.

 The body of the create request contains a representation of the object to be created.
 The service may ignore any service controlled attributes (e.g., id), forcing those attributes to be overridden by the service.
 The service shall set the Location header to the URI of the newly created resource.
-The response to a successful create request should be 201 (Created) and may include a response body containing a representation of the newly created resource.
+The response to a successful create request should be 201 (Created) and may include a response body containing a representation of the newly created resource conforming to the schema of the created resource.